 Use Group Managed Service Accounts

-To avoid having to manually change the MIM Service and MIM Synchronization Service service account passwords on a regular basis, MIM now supports Group Managed Service Accounts (gMSAs).
+To avoid having to manually change the MIM Service and MIM Synchronization Service service account passwords regularly, MIM now supports Group Managed Service Accounts (gMSAs).
 This means password management will be handled by Windows (with all instances of the password being changed in a high availability setup).